vlingo/xoom-symbio/README.md

 Adding additional JDBC storage delegates is a straightforward process requiring a few hours of work.

 We welcome you to add support for your favorite database!

+### Object Storage
+The `ObjectStore` is a simple object-relational mapped storage mechanism that can be run against a number of persistence engines.
+These are the available implementations:

+   - Jdbi over JDBC: `JdbiObjectStoreDelegate` controlled under `JDBCObjectStoreActor`
+   - JPA standard: `JPAObjectStoreDelegate` for JPA implementations, including EclipseLink, OpenJPA, and Hibernate

 ### Bintray